Xilinx/Vitis_Libraries/L1/benchmarks/hash_semi_join/README.md

 ## Overview

-This project shows FPGA performance of the following query over TPC-H scale factor 1 data.
+This project shows FPGA performance of the following query with random-generated data, implemented with `hashSemiJoin` primitive.
-Primitive in use is `hashSemiJoin` from `hash_semi_join.hpp`.

 ```